 Rainbow Park to Island Park – views of the Green River and colorful geologic features – an area map is available by contacting the visitor center.

-Yampa Bench Road – Ride along the Yampa River, with changing views of the river and its canyons.
+Yampa Bench Road – Ride along a bench above the Yampa River, with changing views of the river and its canyons.
 Many side canyon hikes await your exploration.

 Many dirt roads on BLM land adjacent to the monument are also suitable for bicycling.
 Contact the Bureau of Land Management Vernal Field Office for more information.